Now that the 2020 census is concluded, Arizona will redraw congressional and legislative district lines. This process is known as redistricting.

 Next, the AIRC will adjust the Grid using required criteria (see below) and develop draft maps for public consideration.
 The public comment period will be open for at least 30 days and during that time, the public can provide comments on the draft maps and even submit maps of their own for consideration.
 The AIRC can take into account the public comments provided and then adopt the final maps.
 While there is not a required deadline for the adoption of final maps, candidates must file for congressional and state legislative primary elections by April 4, 2022.

-SB1107: redistricting; petition signatures; 2022 candidates is under consideration by the 55th Legislature.
-This bill would permit the Secretary of State to accept congressional and legislative nomination petitions from candidates under the lines used in 2020, the lines adopted by the AIRC in 2021 or lines designated by a court for 2022 elections.
+SB1107: redistricting; petition signatures; 2022 candidates was signed by Governor Ducey on March 30th with an emergency clause, and is operative immediately as provided by law.
+This bill permits the Secretary of State to accept congressional and legislative nomination petitions from candidates under the lines used in 2020, the lines adopted by the AIRC in 2021 or lines designated by a court for 2022 elections.

 What criteria is used to make adjustments to the Grid?